-Assemble 1530 at King’s Lynn railway station for transfer by coach to Hunstanton, for four nights at Le Strange Arms Hotel.
+Assemble 1530 at King’s Lynn Station for transfer by coach to Hunstanton for four nights at Le Strange Arms Hotel.
 Welcome and introductory talk.

 Titchwell Marsh: large hides for close views of geese, waders, gulls and rarer birds.
 Afternoon: Holkham for pink-footed geese, snow buntings and shore larks.

-Beach walk for waders, seabirds and fulmar pairs, followed by Snettisham (thousands of godwits, knots and oystercatchers) and Denver Sluice.
+Beach walk for waders, seabirds and fulmar pairs, followed by Snettisham (thousands of godwits, knots and oystercatchers).
 Afternoon: Ouse Washes for dusk observation of Bewick’s and whooper swans.

 Morning: Blakeney Marshes and Cley (one of the most famous bird walks in Britain).
 Afternoon: Morston Quay for boat trip around Blakeney Point (waders, grebes and seals).
 Dusk watch for harriers and owls.

-Tour disperses after breakfast with optional transfer to King’s Lynn railway station.
+Tour disperses after breakfast with optional transfer to King’s Lynn Station.

 If you would like to upload your photos to our gallery click here